Get Your Future Started: SJSU iSchool Application Process

 Published: Thursday, March 02, 2017 by Allison Randall Gatt

 Congratulations—you’ve decided to go to graduate school!
 This is the first step in an adventure that will change your life.
 While there are a few more steps to go in the application process, none of them are as significant as the decision to apply.
-If you’re applying to the SJSU School of Information, then no doubt you have tootled around the website and explored the MLIS or MARA programs or the Post-master’s, Digital Assets and Big Data certificate pages, depending on what your graduate school focus is.
+If you’re applying to the SJSU School of Information, then no doubt you have tootled around the website and explored the MLIS or MARA programs or the Post-master’s or Digital Assets pages, depending on your graduate school focus.
 Perhaps you’ve met some of the faculty through their profile pages and spent some serious time on the Prospective Students page.
 If not, I encourage you to do that now!

 If you’re subscribed to this blog, you’ve made another great decision—albeit a fairly easy one—and if you’re not, then you should be.
 We’ve got all kinds of helpful articles about iSchool events, curriculum, student activities and opportunities, and lots of ways to find the information profession of your dreams.
 Not to mention that it’s all so cleverly and charmingly written, by a current iSchool student.
 You’re well on your way to becoming an iSchool student, too!